Factbox: How will Britain's EU referendum vote count work on the night?

 Sources: Electoral Commission, Open Europe, Reuters reporting

-(Reporting by Guy Faulconbridge, Alistair Smout and Kylie MacLellan, Editing by Timothy Heritage)
+(Reporting by Guy Faulconbridge, Alistair Smout and Kylie MacLellan; editing by Stephen Addison)